ayushsingh5/Docker-Installation/README.md

 - To view a list of running containers, use `docker ps`.
 - To remove a stopped container, use `docker rm CONTAINER_ID`.

-I hope this guide helps you get started with running Linux containers on your macOS machine using Docker Desktop!
+I hope this guide helps you get started with running Linux containers on your macOS as well as windows machine using Docker Desktop!